flmaria/flmaria.github.io-source/content/posts/creating-your-personal-website-with-hugo-and-hosting-on-github-pages.md

 Yes, it's is possible to have your personal website on Github and not expend any money with hosting and domain to access it.

-The objective for this website was having a about page telling my work experience and a blog with posts explaining subjects I like to study.
+The objective for this website was having an about page telling my work experience and a blog with posts explaining subjects I like to study.

-The only issue with Github pages it that your website need to be static, but don't worry, we have a solution for this.
+The only issue with Github Pages it that your website need to be static, but don't worry, we have a solution for this.

 So how to have a blog that is generally a dynamic website hosting as a static website on Github Pages?